CommunityOne automation planning

 Scope automation only after the first CommunityOne operating path is clear.

-Bring automation into the walkthrough once the board has named the first operating problem, so routing, reminders, and summaries stay tied to real ownership.
+Add automation once the board has named the first operating problem, so routing, reminders, and summaries stay tied to real ownership.